Home Fixed Income What are Government Securities?

 What are Government Securities?

-146 views
+1250 views

 Government security (Gsec) can be briefly defined as an investment instrument issued by a governmental body.
 In India, the central and state-level governments issue a wide range of securities of different types and features to investors.
 The investors come into a direct contract or agreement where the government becomes responsible for ensuring the return on investment.
-Government securities are considered among the safest investment instruments due to their sovereign guarantee.
+Government securities are considered among the safest investment instruments due to their sovereign rating.

 The past few years have witnessed several important changes in India’s government securities market.
 Rapid development has been brought about by the emergence of electronic screen-based trading systems, the introduction of dematerialized holding, the foundation of the Clearing Corporation of India Ltd. for settlements, and regulatory changes.
 Large-size institutions remained the major investors in government securities in India, but the participation of small-scale entities has become more noticeable in recent years.